-Unaudited pro forma operating information for the three months ended March 31, 1997 and the year ended December 31, 1996 is presented as if the completion of the Offering and the Formation Transactions occurred at January 1, 1997 and 1996, respectively, and, therefore, incorporates certain assumptions that are described in the notes to the Pro Forma Condensed Consolidated Statements of Operations included elsewhere in this Prospectus.
+Unaudited pro forma operating information for the three months ended March 31, 1997 and the year ended December 31, 1996 is presented as if the completion of the Offering and the Formation Transactions occurred at January 1, 1997 and 1996, respectively, and the effect thereof was carried forward through the interim period presented (e.g., certain debt was repaid and no related interest expense thereafter incurred).
+By necessity, such pro forma operating information incorporates certain assumptions which are described in the notes to the Pro Forma Condensed Consolidated Statements of Operations included elsewhere in this Prospectus.
 The unaudited pro forma balance sheet data is presented as if the aforementioned transactions had occurred on March 31, 1997.